Fibrocystic Breast Disease

 Fibrocystic breast disease, also termed “Fibrocystic changes” (FCC) is the general, all-inclusive term, for a whole range of common and benign breast disorders.

-The umbrella term, ‘fibrocystic breast disease’ includes all sort of benign conditions:-
+The umbrella term, ‘fibrocystic breast disease’ includes all sort of benign conditions such as:-

 - Various types of cysts (that contain fluids)